oe4dns/tootgroup.py/README.md

 2. `tootgroup.py` can also look for direct messages from group members.
 It then extracts the status text as well as media files and creates a new public toot directly from the group account.
-The originating user will not be shown publicly but can still be seen by all group and instance administrators.
+The originating user will not be shown publicly.
+   (It can still be seen by all group and instance administrators tough!)

 If both repost methods are disabled, `tootgroup.py` will still run but not repost anything.